One Day in Wine Country, Part 2: Girls, Gays, & Theys

 Fresh bagels at the Blackberry Inn Kitchen.

 The Blackberry Inn Kitchen on Franklin Street!
 Which is where you need to go next for big breakfast sandwiches, flaky pastries, and bagels made daily in-house.
 The guys at the BIK mix up their own cream cheese blends and are happy to customize your sandwich however you’d like.
-Make sure to grab a danish or some pre-packaged snacks to go because next up: the Watkins Glen State Park!
+Make sure to grab a danish or some pre-packaged snacks to go as well because next up: horseback riding!

 I Know A Place